microsoft/TypeScript-wiki/Using-the-Compiler-API.md

 console.log(res2.outputText);
 ```

+Usually TypeScript compiler uses file extension to determine if file should be parsed as '.tsx' or '.ts'.
+The same rule is applied during single file transpilation if file name is provided.
+If file name is omitted then compiler will check if `jsx` options is specified - if it is set and is not `JsxEmit.None` then source text will be interpreted as '.tsx'.

 ## Customizing module resolution

 You can override the standard way the compiler uses to resolve modules by implementing optional method: `CompilerHost.resolveModuleNames`: